iPhone X releases soon. It is important to know that it has some major changes which can affect your apps. How to keep your apps compatible to it?

 If you have any thoughts about the full release of iPhone X, share in the comments below!
 If you too are looking to get your iPhone app compatible to the all new iPhone X contact Promatics today!

-Category: Mobile App DevelopersCompany profile: Promatics Technologies is an ISO 9001:2008 certified mobile app development company based in India.
+Category: Mobile App DevelopersCompany about: Promatics Technologies is an ISO 9001:2008 certified mobile app development company based in India.
 With over 5 offices across the globe Promatics has been delivering native as well as hybrid apps for its clients since several years.
 Promatics has been time and again inculcated in the list of globally recognized and acclaimed app developers; by industry research firms and associations.
 It is no surprise as it has all this while demonstrated and showcased its ability to fabricate the most amazing ...